-Pediatric Dentist in Los Angeles Explain What Pulp Treatment Entails
+Pediatric Dentist in North Hollywood Explain What Pulp Treatment Entails

 Indeed, a root canal, pulpotomy, pulpectomy, pulp treatment, pulp therapy, and the like are all clinical terms that denote removing the pulp as a means of saving a tooth.
 However, each procedure is slightly different.
 Now, to understand the full extent of those differences, it helps to take a closer look at each of these tooth-saving procedures individually.